Chess67 vs ChessRegister

 PaymentsStripe or PayPal/Venmo checkout built into registrationCollected at signup

-Formats & reportingSwiss, round robin, double round robin, and quads; USCF tiebreaks and rating report export; FIDE TRF preparationNone — pairing happens in other software
+Formats & reportingSwiss, round robin, double round robin, and quads; USCF tiebreaks and rating report export; FIDE TRF preparationSpreadsheet export plus direct import into SwissSys and WinTD; pairing happens in those programs

 Best forOrganizers whose roster has a job to do after signup closesOrganizers who only need to collect entries

 *Free to use means no base subscription: publish events, run tournaments, and manage members at $0.
 Chess67 takes a 2% platform fee only on sales processed through Chess67; merchant processing fees are separate.
+Eligible nonprofits may qualify for Stripe's discounted nonprofit processing rates where available.
 The optional PayPal add-on gives a 0% platform fee on PayPal and eligible Venmo sales while active.
-Full details on the pricing page.
+Full details on the pricing page, and Stripe's nonprofit-pricing details are available from Stripe.

 Venmo appears only where PayPal marks it eligible: US merchant and buyer, USD checkout, supported browser/device, and the Venmo app installed.
 PayPal eligibility docs